MGTheTrain/ml-ops-poc/README.md

 ![Cloned git repository in jupyter instance](./images/cloned-git-repository-in-jupyter-instance.PNG)

-Execute a [Jupyter notebook](./notebooks/) to either train the model or perform inference:
+Execute a [Jupyter notebook](./notebooks/) to either train the model or perform inference (P.S.
+It's preferable to begin with the [mnist-trainnig.ipynb](./notebooks/mnist-trainnig.ipynb).
+Others are either resource intensive or not yet implemented):

 ![Run jupyter notebook example](./images/run-jupyter-notebook-example.PNG)